piyush121/datashader/examples/README.md

 Many of the examples rely on the NYC Taxi dataset, which can be downloaded by running the `download_sample_data.py` script.
 This may take up to 20 minutes, even on a good network connection.
 The dataset is roughly 1.5 GB on disk.
+We are converting the latitude and longitude to meteric value which takes additional time to process the data.

 ```
 python download_sample_data.py